 The precise weight of the CIA response, in contributing to this disturbing course of action, is unknown.

 The end result of the deliberations which followed, however, could not be clearer.
-Schapelle Corby was sacrificed for political expediency.
+Schapelle Corby was sacrificed for individual self-interest and political expediency.

 In recent weeks, a number of other documents evidencing American input have been obtained, which also indicate bi-lateral focus upon the Australian domestic aspects.
 For example, a Freedom of Information request, which was submitted to the AFP, on behalf of Schapelle Corby, yielded a wholly redacted multi-page document.
 As this was completely blanked, it is not known whether this was related to the mutual assistance request referred to above.